AU-COBRA/ConCert/README.md

 ## How to build

-Our development works with Coq 8.16 and depends on MetaCoq, std++, and coq-equations.
+Our development works with Coq 8.17 and depends on MetaCoq, and std++.
 The tests depend on QuickChick.
 The dependencies can be installed through `opam`.